 Diving and the ‘overhead’ environment

-While only those with specialised training have the capacity to enter the overhead environment, this is a great opportunity to have a taste of diving in sinkholes within the renowned Mount Gambier region.
+While only those with specialised training – available from several of the operators on our approved list – have the capacity to enter the overhead environment, this is a great opportunity to have a taste of diving in sinkholes within the renowned Mount Gambier region.

 Want more information?